natalietrinh102/esp32-fastled-ble/README.md

    * [ ] fire cooling/sparking

 ### Currently working on:
 * The current code will take BLE commands, but processes all writes the same regardless of the characteristic it's assigned to.
 Therefore, we must add logic that takes the current uuid variable value, and push/map it to an existing variable in the code.
-There is already an existing map as evidenced by field.getValue - we just need to "reverse" this.
+There is already an existing map in fields.h.

 ## Requirements